Skip Navigation

 VIII.
 Related Procedures

-These administrative procedures originate with the Division of Student Services.
-Regular updating of these administrative procedures will be accomplished, as needed.
+This administrative procedure originates with the Division of Student Services.
+Regular updating of this administrative procedure will be accomplished, as needed.

 X. Cancellations and Supersedures